SwinIFS: Landmark Guided Swin Transformer For Identity Preserving Face Super Resolution: Conclusion

 \section{Conclusion}

 This work introduces SwinIFS, a landmark-guided face super-resolution framework that addresses the challenges posed by severely degraded facial inputs.
 By integrating dense structural priors with a hierarchical Swin Transformer backbone, the proposed method effectively recovers fine‐grained textures while preserving global facial geometry and identity.
 Extensive experiments on the CelebA dataset demonstrate that SwinIFS consistently outperforms existing CNN, GAN, and Transformer-based approaches across both $4\times$ and $8\times$ upscaling factors.
 The model achieves superior quantitative performance and produces visually convincing high-resolution reconstructions, particularly in identity-critical regions such as the eyes and mouth.
 Moreover, SwinIFS offers a favorable trade-off between accuracy and inference speed, making it suitable for real-world applications where both quality and efficiency are essential.

-While the framework demonstrates strong robustness, it still relies on accurate landmark predictions and has been evaluated primarily on frontal and near-frontal facial images.
-Future research may extend this work by exploring a wider range of landmarks, integrating landmark-free geometric priors, adapting the architecture to accommodate significant pose variations, and incorporating generative components to enhance texture realism.
+\textbf{Limitation:} While the framework demonstrates strong robustness, it still relies on accurate landmark predictions and has been evaluated primarily on frontal and near-frontal facial images.
+While SwinIFS demonstrates strong performance across upscaling factors, several limitations remain.
+Our framework depends on accurate facial landmark detection; under severe blur, occlusion, or non-frontal poses, landmark localization becomes unreliable, and errors propagate directly into the Gaussian heatmap priors, potentially misguiding the attention mechanism.
+Similarly, our and the competing method's evaluation is restricted to CelebA, which is dominated by frontal and near-frontal, well-illuminated faces; performance under large pose variation, heavy occlusion (e.g., masks, sunglasses), or real-world sensor degradation (as opposed to synthetic bicubic downsampling) remains untested.
+Lastly, the five-point landmark set used here captures only coarse facial geometry; finer structures such as wrinkles, facial hair, or asymmetric expressions are not explicitly modeled.

+\textbf{Future Direction:} The above-mentioned limitation could be jointly and iteratively refined by refining landmark detection and super-resolution, extending the five-point landmark scheme to denser or parsing-based structural priors, and training on more diverse, real-world degraded datasets spanning varied poses and occlusions.
 Additionally, evaluating the model on multi-domain or real-world degraded datasets would strengthen its applicability.
 Overall, SwinIFS presents a significant step toward reliable, identity-preserving face super-resolution and provides a strong foundation for further advancements in facial enhancement technologies.